 Harmful Language Note

-Lafayette College Special Collections & College Archives makes unique and historical materials accessible for study and research.
-These materials represent the context in which they were created and the perspectives of their creators, and may contain depictions of racism, anti-semitism, misogyny, homophobia, violence, and other challenging or offensive attitudes and actions.
-The materials do not reflect the values of Lafayette College or Skillman Library.
+Lafayette Libraries Special Collections & College Archives makes unique and historical materials accessible for study and research.
+These materials represent the context in which they were created and the perspectives of their creators, and may contain depictions of racism, anti-Semitism, misogyny, homophobia, violence, and other challenging or offensive attitudes and actions.
+The materials do not reflect the values of Lafayette College or the Lafayette College Libraries.
 By providing access to these records, we acknowledge the role that archives play in learning from the past.

 Metadata about archival collections may re-use language provided by creators on or within the resources themselves, in accordance with best practices for archival description.
 We strive to place outdated or offensive terminology in context through curation and critical descriptive information.
 We also welcome feedback from users so that we can learn and adjust our practices.
 Please contact us at firstname.lastname@example.org if you encounter problematic language or would like to give feedback about descriptive information accompanying an item or collection.